wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/patient-outreach/includes/5-virtual-event.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Next Stage button.](../media/next-stage.png)](../media/next-stage.png#lightbox)

 1. Advance each stage in the business process flow until you reach the **Launch** stage.
-Observe the fields that are associated with stage as you advance through them.
+Observe the fields that are associated with each stage as you advance through them.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Launch stage.](../media/launch.png)](../media/launch.png#lightbox)